MailTape/MailTape-v1/_posts/2014-05-11-David-Douglas.md

 track7_title: "Turks & Caicos - Nice 'n' Slow"
 episode_URL: "http://mailta.pe/140/David-Douglas/"
 fbPic: fbPic140.png
+description: "This Morning, we are pleased to introduce you our guest David Douglas.
+David has selected three untemporary classics to start our session.
+We’ve then completed it with some more recent material.
+Result: a unique cross-generational bliss episode.
+Enjoy!"
 ---

 <p id="introduction">
-This Morning, we are pleased to introduce you our guest [David Douglas](https://www.facebook.com/nto.music "David Douglas' Facebook").
+This Morning, we are pleased to introduce you our guest [David Douglas](https://www.facebook.com/musicdaviddouglas "David Douglas' Facebook").
 David has selected three untemporary classics to start our session.
 We've then completed it with some more recent material.
 Result: a unique cross-generational bliss episode.
 Enjoy!</p>

 # The greatness of nature invigorate his music

 David Douglas is an Utrecht based electronica producer.
-He released his debut EP “Royal Horticultural Society” in 2012 and starts 2014 with a brand new single, entitled “Higher”.
+He released his debut EP “Royal Horticultural Society” in 2012 and started 2014 with a brand new single, entitled “Higher”.
 Higher is the first track of his new full-length album due to release 22th of May this year.
 You can pre-order it on [bandcamp](http://atomnation.bandcamp.com/album/moon-observations "Pre-order now!").

 # His morning selection